woacepheus/Port-Windows-11-Xiaomi-Mi-9/InstallWindows-en/ReinstallWindows.md

 adb shell format
 ```

-Now the Windows Partition on your POCO X3 Pro should be empty.
+Now the Windows Partition on your Xiaomi Mi 9 should be empty.
 Let's go ahead and reinstall everything.

 ## Getting to Mass Storage Mode